-The scheduled calendar will be observed (rotation of red and white days) even when there is an unexpected closing of the school.
+- The scheduled calendar will be observed (rotation of red and white days) even when there is an unexpected closing of the school.
 For example, Monday is a red day.
 We have a snow day on Tuesday (White day).
-Wednesday is a red day.
-However, this may change due to excessive days missed due to weather and in cooperation with the high school schedule.
+Wednesday is a red day. - This could change due to excessive days missed due to weather or in cooperation with the high school schedule.